BE Boston 19 RegistrantsBE Boston 20 RegistrantsBE Boston 21 RegistrantsBuildingEnergy 16 Full ConferenceBusiness MemberGreen Company ManagerMember

-Mary Kraus is a principal of Kraus-Fitch Architects, Inc., a firm specializing in sustainable design and internationally recognized for its work with cohousing communities.
-She uses a participatory process to help large client groups reach consensus on design decisions.
-She emphasizes a common-sense approach to ecological architecture, including strategies that dovetail well with affordability.
+Mary Kraus is an architect and facilitator who has been working with cohousing communities throughout North America for the past thirty years.
+She uses a participatory process to help large client groups reach consensus on design decisions, all while strengthening their sense of connection and community.
 She has served on the boards of the Cohousing Network and the Northeast Sustainable Energy Association.
 Her work has been featured in green design books and on national television, and she was named one of the “Top Ten Green Architects of 2005” by Natural Home and Garden magazine.
 Mary lives at Pioneer Valley Cohousing, the first cohousing community to be completed on the east coast (in 1994); her daily experience living in her ecologically-designed neighborhood lends inspiration to her work with sustainable development.

 One barrier to broader adoption of ZNE practice is the perception of ZNE as expensive and exotic.
 In this project we addressed this issue directly, demonstrating that ZNE renovation can be straightforward and practicable, providing qualitative improvements, significant savings in energy and carbon emissions, and excellent return on investment.
 We started with our small, simple, relatively efficient, sun-tempered home, our half of a cohousing duplex built in 1994.
 What would it take to make it ZNE?
 Answer: Much less than I had anticipated – and nothing fancy.